Raul184/ReactProjects/hotels/README.md

-Reacts apps and websites done with the last version Context Api
+Reacts hotel bookings app done with the last version
-UseEffect Hook
-UseRef Hook
-State Hook
-Redux